-The PROFIBUS® protocol is an unsecured protocol (in terms of IT and cyber security), as such the intended application should be assessed to ensure that this protocol is suitable before implementation.
+The PROFIBUS® protocol is an unsecured protocol (in the context of IT or cyber security), therefore the intended application should be assessed before implementation, in order to ensure that the protocol is suitable.

 PROFIBUS® plug

 Due to the limited space available in the connection chamber, the PROFIBUS PA plug listed below must be used.